cemasma/whatsappanalyzer/README.md

 ./analyzer --file "C:\chatrecord.txt" --username "Cem Asma"
 ```

-If you does not send limit, program sets it defaultly 10.
+If you do not send limit, program sets it defaultly 10.
 For see more or less words;
 ```sh
 ./analyzer --file "C:\chatrecord.txt" --limit 20
 ```